ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 • non-severe disease

-• methotrexate + glucocorticoids
+• methotrexate + oral glucocorticoids

 • rituximab was not inferior to daily cyclophosphamide for induction of remission and may be superior in relapsing disease